The flexible jobshop scheduling problem benchmark library

 • MG2000 (4 bounds in la) : M. Mastrolilli, L. Gambardella, Effective neighbourhood functions for the flexible job shop problem, Journal of Scheduling 3 (2000) 3–20

-• CdGKGC2025 (16 bounds in #a, abz, car and la) : Marc-Emmanuel Coupvent des Graviers, Lotfi Kobrosly, Christophe Guettier, and Tristan Cazenave (2025).
+• CdGKGC2025 (14 bounds in #a, abz, car, la) : Marc-Emmanuel Coupvent des Graviers, Lotfi Kobrosly, Christophe Guettier, and Tristan Cazenave (2025).
 Updating Lower and Upper Bounds for the Job-Shop Scheduling Problem Test Instances CoRR abs/2504.16106

 All other bounds were found with OptalCP